mayank19o7/spring-boot-camp/SimpleApp/README.md

-# Simple Spring Boot Application to show basic CRUD Operation for a Book Entity.
+# 1. Simple Spring Boot Application with JPA to show basic CRUD Operation for a Book Entity.

 This Spring Boot application provides some of the CRUD (Create, Read, Update, Delete) operations for a Book entity.